5 money management tips to help you improve your finances

 • Set up automatic savings.
 If direct deposit is an option, sending a portion of your paycheck directly to a savings account could help.
 That way, the money will still be accessible to you when you need it, but you may be less tempted to use it for nonemergencies.

-Lenders may use your credit scores to help decide whether to approve you for credit and what terms to offer you.
+Credit can be a major part of a person’s financial health.
+Lenders may use your credit scores and reports to help decide whether to approve you for credit and what terms to offer you.
 Your credit scores can even come into play when it comes to things like renting an apartment or applying for a job.

-Here are a few good credit habits.
+Here are a few good credit habits to consider:

 • Pay your bills on time, every time.
 Late payments can impact your credit scores and trigger late fees and penalty APRs.
+If you’re worried about forgetting or want to help prioritize essential bills, setting up automatic payments may be helpful.

 • Don’t get close to your credit limits.
 The CFPB recommends keeping your credit utilization ratio below 30%.